-Services that are covered for you What you must pay when you get these services There is no coinsurance, Immunizations copayment, or deductible for Medicare-covered pneumonia, Covered Medicare Part B services include: influenza, Hepatitis B, and Pneumonia vaccine COVID-19 vaccines.
-For other Medicare-covered Flu shots, once each flu season in the fall and winter, with vaccines (if you are at risk and additional flu shots if medically necessary they meet Medicare Part B Hepatitis B vaccine if you are at high or intermediate risk of coverage rules), please refer to getting Hepatitis B the Medicare Part B prescription drugs section of this chart for COVID-19 vaccine applicable cost-sharing.
-Other vaccines if you are at risk and they meet Medicare Part B coverage rules Some Part B drugs require prior We also cover some vaccines under our Part D prescription drug
+There is no coinsurance, copayment, or deductible for Medicare-covered pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost-sharing.

+Some Part B drugs require prior authorization to be covered.